- What factors go into the price of a binary option?

 The more volatility there is in the underlying market, the closer the price will be to the middle of the zero to 100 range.

 One day, you may see a binary priced with a bid/offer of 76/80 with 8 hours remaining and then the next day see the same binary with the same time remaining priced at only 62 bid / 66 offer.
-The difference is that the market is less volatile on the second day.
+Because the market is more volatile on the second day, sellers are more averse to risk, bringing the prices closer to the middle of the range.

 Volatility is a factor in the binary option's price.
 You can also use it as a factor in your trading strategy.
 If a market which typically moves 17 points in a day has only moved 8 points in low volatility market, then a binary option with a strike price 15 points below the market price has a higher probability of staying in the money until expiration.
 In such a slow-moving market, it is less likely to move 15 points that day, unless the situation changes.
 Of course, it always can, but the probability is greater than usual that it will stay above the strike price.
 You can look at the chart to see the volatility and use that information to decide whether to take the trade.
 Low volatility is not hard to spot—it's when the price is meandering sideways and not moving up or down very much.